RediSearch/RediSearch/docs/Tags.md

 SEPARATOR defaults to a comma (`,`), and can be any printable ASCII character.
 For example:

-CASESENSITIVE can be specified to keep the original letter case.
+CASESENSITIVE can be specified to keep the original letters case.

 ```
 FT.CREATE idx ON HASH PREFIX 1 test: SCHEMA tags TAG SEPARATOR ";"